Tips for Taps Blog

 Chemical precipitation is well established and low maintenance, but also creates concentrated wastewater sludge and can require complicated chemical dosing.

-Phytoremediation enompasses any method that uses plants to uptake contaminants from soil or water.
-It is more affordable than chemically engineered methods and more environmentally friendly, because it does not create concentrated wastewater sludge that can harm ecosystems.
+Phytoremediation encompasses any method that uses plants to remove contaminants from soil or water.
+It is more affordable and more environmentally friendly than conventional engineered treatment methods because it does not create concentrated wastewater sludge that can harm ecosystems.

 Engineered wetlands are an example of phytoremediation in action: water passes through and sits in wetlands while contaminants collect on the floor of the wetland and get taken up by plants.